getbubblenow/bubble-web/README.md

 # Install Requirements
 If you've ever built the Bubble API jar, you have already run `npm install` and can skip this step.

-If you're not sure, it is safe to run it again, from this (the `bubble-web`) directory:
+If you're not sure, it's safe to run again.
+In the `bubble-web` directory, run:
 ```shell script
 npm install
 ```